-Since interferometry measures only displacement in the radar line-of-sight direction, each point for which a horizontal velocity is desired must be imaged from different directions, i.e. from ascending and descending tracks covering the same region.
+Since interferometry measures only displacement in the radar line-of-sight direction, each point for which a horizontal velocity is desired must be imaged from different directions, i.e. from ascending and descending tracks (e.g. SAOCOM-SAOCOM or SAOCOM-Sentinel-1) covering the same region.
 At high latitudes, the tracks are nearly orthogonal, whereas at lower latitudes, the crossing angle difference becomes smaller, and the velocity is poorly resolved in the North-South direction, since both line-of-sight vectors will be primarily oriented in the East-West direction.
 With an uncertainty estimate available for each line-of-sight observation, the resulting 2D velocity errors can be estimated as part of the velocity inversion.